 ‘Fucking hell!’ someone else said.

-‘I’m sure he got that it was Italy, I’m pretty sure,’ said Rob and nodded his head.
+‘I’m sure he got that it was Italy.
+I’m pretty sure.’
+He nodded his head.

 ‘Fucking hell,’ someone else repeated.

-For that week before the show aired there was no news.
+There was no news for a week.
 We didn’t see our friend at uni and no one tried getting in contact.
-There was no point, he wouldn’t have said what had happened anyway: secret TV rules, no doubt.
+There was no point, he wouldn’t have said what had happened anyway: secret TV rules.
 I sat down to watch the program with my parents in the living room the following Monday night ignorant to my friend’s ultimate fate.

 He got in the hot seat on the first go and from there on was the star of the show.
-His natural weirdness played well on TV, I thought.
-He was fidgety and stuttery and kept rubbing his chin thoughtfully but above all he was funny.
-At one point Eddie told him to calm down and have a glass of water and my friend replied that he better not because he’d had one before the show and it had gone through him before he’d even finished the glass.
+His natural weirdness played well on TV.
+He was fidgety and kept rubbing his chin thoughtfully, but above all he was funny.
+At one point Eddie told him to calm down and have a glass of water and my friend replied that he better not because he’d had one before the show and it had gone straight through him.
 The live audience laughed at that.
 Eddie loved it too.

-He wasn’t just funny; he was good, very good.
+He wasn’t just funny; he was good.
 He advanced to the $16,000 question without having to use any of his three lifelines.
-He asked for the audience’s help on a question about a US sitcom but that was just to confirm his suspicions more than anything else.
-Then he answered three more questions without hesitation, including one about King Henry that I thought was a real doozy.
+He only asked for the audience’s help to confirm his suspicions more than anything else.
+Then he answered three more questions without hesitation, including one about King Henry I thought was a real doozy.

 But then came the question about futurism.
 You could tell he had no idea when he told Eddie, ‘I have no idea.’
-He eventually decided to use a lifeline and asked to phone a friend.
-Eddie asked who he wanted to call?
-My friend said Robert.
-Eddie asked who Robert was?
-My friend told him.
+He quickly decided to use a lifeline and asked to phone a friend.

 As soon as my friend started talking the thirty seconds at the bottom of the screen started counting down.
 He actually made a small mistake in reading out the question and had to correct himself and that cost a few seconds.